latenitefilms/Metaburner/docs/uninstall.md

 # Uninstall

-To uninstall Metaburner Pro, simply drag the application to the trash/bin.
+To uninstall Metaburner, simply drag the application to the trash/bin.